Whether you're planning a lazy weekend brunch, light dinner, or simply want to upgrade your weekday mornings, this quiche is the delicous answer!

 This easy sausage quiche is great hot out of the oven, but stored properly, it's also fabulous the next day—and even months later!

-Store leftovers
+Store leftovers in the fridge

 For short-term leftover storage, cover the cooled pie dish with aluminum foil or plastic wrap.
 Refrigerate and it'll keep for about three days.

-Freeze baked
+Freeze it baked

 To reheat, let the frozen quiche thaw in the fridge for about a day.
 Warm individual servings in the microwave until it's hot.